minibolt-guide/minibolt/guide/bitcoin/bitcoin-client.md

 ### Binaries installation

-* If you're satisfied with the checkum, signature and timestamp checks, extract the Bitcoin Core binaries, install them and check the version.
+* If you're satisfied with the checksum, signature and timestamp checks, extract the Bitcoin Core binaries, install them and check the version.

   ```sh
   $ tar -xvf bitcoin-24.0.1-x86_64-linux-gnu.tar.gz